 The signs of ADHD in girls can look very different to that of boys, so it is important to know what to look for.

 It’s a common myth that attention deficit hyperactivity disorder (ADHD) is a condition that only affects boys.
-In reality, boys are three times more likely to receive a diagnosis, but that doesn’t mean girls don’t have it.
+In reality, boys are three times more likely to receive an ADHD diagnosis, but that doesn’t mean girls don’t have it.
 Girls are often better at hiding the symptoms of ADHD but more are being diagnosed as we better understand how they are affected.

 ADHD can impact a girl’s social life, educational outcomes, self-esteem and physical health, which is why it is important to pick up on the signs when they present themselves.